Wednesday, 11 July 2007

 We brought out our pastries from Lafrançaise, a croissant and an indecently large pain aux raisins, to go with the coffee.
 It was delightful and we were amazed as usual that none of the pilgrims plodding past stopped for refreshments.

-The descent amongst prune trees and vines was just as slimy as we remembered, and so was the walk beside the stream past the nut farm, and up to the road.
+The descent through prune trees and vines was just as slimy as we remembered, and so was the walk beside the stream past the nut farm, and up to the road.
 We were on the pilgrimage, but going in the opposite direction, which felt positively heretical.

 We plunged down a farm path to the D57 and shortly afterwards decided to deviate from the GR, for the sake of variety, by taking a tiny side road (the D2) directly up to the ridge.